 - Doesn’t take strong impacts.

-- Isn’t exposed to high or low temperatures or
+- Isn’t exposed to high or low temperatures.

-An E6013 rod will offer somewhat worse mechanical results, but it will release less heat than an E7018.
+An E6013 rod will offer worse mechanical results, but it will release less.
 This helps to prevent warping and burning thoughts.

-The E6010 and E6011 rods have an aggressive arc with deep penetration and will easily warp and burn through the stainless component.
+The E6010 and E6011 rods offer deep penetration that will easily warp and burn through the stainless component.

 More Weldpundit articles